 Farmington is a tiny town located in the state of Kentucky.
 With a population of 234 people and just one neighborhood, Farmington is the 381st largest community in Kentucky.

-Farmington is a blue-collar town, with 61.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Farmington, you'll notice that it is more blue-collar than most other communities in America.
+69.09% of Farmington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Farmington is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Farmington who work in healthcare (14.89%), teaching (14.89%), and sales jobs (8.51%).
+There are especially a lot of people living in Farmington who work in healthcare (12.73%), sales jobs (9.09%), and teaching (9.09%).

 Farmington’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Farmington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Farmington doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Farmington is English.
 Other important languages spoken here include Polish and Langs. of India.

-Did you know that the neighborhood has more Lebanese and English ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Lebanese ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.4% of this neighborhood's residents have Lebanese ancestry and 21.2% have English ancestry.
+In fact, 1.5% of this neighborhood's residents have Lebanese ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.